Knotted Chair, designed 1996, produced 2008

 Marcel Wanders is a young veteran of contemporary Dutch design.
-He is a member of the Dutch cooperative Droog (Dry) Design, sharing their vision for simplicity and occasional wit, creating visually spare and modest designs.
-His early works are distinguished by their use of ordinary materials or things---string, sponges, eggs, lamp shades---employed in new and often surprisingly delightful ways.
-Because of this, many of Wanders designs have the look of familiarity, like his "Knotted Chair" that evokes a time-worn hammock, but with a contemporary sensibility.
-The object:The chair is of rope "made from braided aramid fibers wrapped around a carbon core,... more
+He is a member of the Dutch cooperative Droog Design, sharing their vision for simplicity, occasional wit, and creating visually spare and modest designs.
+His early works are distinguished by their use of ordinary materials or objects—string, sponges, eggs, lamp shades—employed in new and often surprisingly delightful ways.
+Because of this, many of Wanders’s designs have a look of familiarity, like his Knotted Chair, which evokes a time-worn hammock, but with a contemporary sensibility.

 The chair is of rope “made from braided aramid fibers wrapped around a carbon core, knotted into the shape of a chair.
 It is then impregnated with epoxy and hung on a frame to harden.”
 Like many Droog designs, Knotted Chair is a craft-based approach to new materials, synthesizing ancient techniques, in this case, macramé, with high-tech fibers to yield a new furniture form.

 Although originally part of the Droog collection, Knotted Chair is now distributed by the Italian manufacturer Cappellini.
 The chair was an outgrowth of a collaboration between the Droog Design Foundation and the Delft Aerospace Structures and Materials Laboratory at the Faculty of Aerospace Engineering at the University of Technology in Delft.
 The result was a new durable chair design that achieves lightness and delicacy, both physically and visually.